Morphettville Park Football Club: History

 After winning the A2 Premiership in 1963, Morphettville Park were promoted to the A1 division where they remained until the competition, then known as the Southern Metropolitan Football League, folded at the end of the 1986 season.
 Morphettville Park transferred to the Southern Football League with the Marion and Plympton clubs in 1987 and moved to the Adelaide Footy League in 2017 alongside Brighton Districts and Old Scholars Football Club.

-The Women’s team started in 2007, when the Sturt Women’s team relocated to Morphettville Park. and since then has become one of the most successful amateur teams in women’s football in South Australia.
+The Women's team started in 2007, when the Sturt Wome'’s team relocated to Morphettville Park. and since then has become one of the most successful amateur teams in women's football in South Australia.
 As part of the South Australian Women's Football League they won three consecutive premierships from 2014 to 2016, continued their success as part of the Adelaide Footy League, winning three more premierships, in 2021, 2023 and 2025.

 Morphettville Park FC has produced one Australian Football League (AFL) player, Tony McGuinness, formerly of Adelaide and Footscray.

-A number of AFLW players have represented Morphetville Park, including Adelaide Crows premiership players Deni Varnhagen, Jess Sedunary, Courtney Cramey, Justine Mules, Ebony Marinoff, Anne Hatchard.
-State cricketer Alex Price won the league goalkicking medal representing Morphetville Park in 2014.
+A number of AFLW players have represented Morphettville Park, including Adelaide Crows premiership players Deni Varnhagen, Jess Sedunary, Courtney Cramey, Justine Mules, Ebony Marinoff, Anne Hatchard.
+State cricketer Alex Price won the league goalkicking medal representing Morphettville Park in 2014.